-There are scores of design and operational strategies you can use to make your business more efficient and effective, and it can pay off to introduce some of those practices before you attempt to sell.
-But, at the same time, you should be looking for ways to prove your business’s financial wellbeing and earning power.
+There are tons of design and operational strategies you can use to make your business more efficient and effective, and it can pay off to introduce some of those practices before you attempt to sell.
+But, at the same time, you should be looking for ways to prove your business’s financial well-being and earning power.
 One strategy that you should consider is recasting.

 What is recasting?

 Recasting is a way to reconstruct your financial statements so that they demonstrate the true earning power of your business.

 Shouldn’t my business’s financials already demonstrate its earning power?